peterpeterparker/daviddalbusco.com/src/blog/storybookjs-tips-and-tricks.md

 #### Solution

-I am using the HTML flavor of Storybook, I handle my stories in `.js` files as for example in a `Text.stories.js` in which I document a paragraph which accept a background color as argument.
+I am using the HTML version of Storybook, I handle my stories in `.js` files as for example in a `Text.stories.js` in which I document a paragraph that accepts a background color as argument.

 ```javascript
 export default {